VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

 {{< /details >}}

 The problem of breathing pulses is an ongoing issue with no real solution.
-By limiting the Brunt–Vaisala frequency (or Brunt factor), we are effectively suppressing overshooting in regions with strong chemical gradients, where even small instabilities are more likely to trigger pulsations than induce mixing.
+By limiting the Brunt-Väisälä frequency (or Brunt factor), we are effectively suppressing overshooting in regions with strong chemical gradients, where even small instabilities are more likely to trigger pulsations than induce mixing.
 An alternative way to treat these pulses could be to use another criterion for determining convective boundaries.
 However, resolving the location of the convective boundary is beyond the scope of our lab, but we encourage you to explore other mixing options.

-## Bonus Task: Including additional plots
+## C. Bonus Task: Including additional plots

 In the previous exercises, we have encountered that if we use overshooting during core helium burning, the helium breathing pulses are triggered.
 Here, we would